 - Certification can be useful as a PPC professional

-- Although free, often requires Hubspot premium subscription to get the best out of the course
+- Although free, it often requires a Hubspot premium subscription to get the best out of the course

 This flexible PPC training course offers several modules that you can choose to study (or not).
 You can start with PPC Ads 101 (for beginners), skip straight to Advanced PPC, or if you have been meaning to level up your Facebook Ads marketing, focus on that instead.

-Although it’s totally free, the course is mostly text based and there is no certificate awarded at the end.
+Although it’s free, the course is mostly text-based, and no certificate is awarded at the end.
 So if you need certification, as opposed to just the skills, you’ll need to choose a different course.

 - Flexible modules mean you can jump in where you want

-- Comprehensive course covers Google Ads, Facebook Ads and social media ads in general
+- The comprehensive course covers Google Ads, Facebook Ads, and social media ads in general

-- Text only mean no handy video walkthroughs
+- Text only means no handy video walkthroughs

 - No certification

 As the name suggests, this course from content research giants SEMRush goes slightly beyond the basics.
-At 5 hours, you’ll be getting expert advice and insight from self-proclaimed PPC addict Joel Bondowrosky.
+For 5 hours, you’ll be getting expert advice and insight from self-proclaimed PPC addict Joel Bondowrosky.

-There are also extensive course notes which you can access after completion, and of course you do get a certificate.
+There are also extensive course notes that you can access after completion, and of course, you do get a certificate.
 And it’s free too…

 - Great course for beginners looking to get a good level of knowledge